mathbalduino/go-codegen/docs/intro.md

 		panic(e)
 	}

-	e = goParser.IterateFileStructs(func(struct_ *types.TypeName, logger parser.LoggerCLI) error {
+	e = goParser.IterateStructs(func(struct_ *types.TypeName, logger parser.LoggerCLI) error {
 		// This method will be called once for every struct inside the parsed GO code
 		// Use the given 'struct_' param to generate your code

 		// If you want to stop the iteration, return a non-nil error below
-		// This error will be forwarded to the caller of 'IterateFileStructs' return nil
+		// This error will be forwarded to the caller of 'IterateStructs' return nil
 	})
 	if e != nil {